 Serious side effects are less common than mild ones, and the likelihood of any side effect varies between people.
-Anyone is more likely to suffer problems if the drugs are used in high doses or over a long term are more likely to have side effects.
+People taking drugs in high doses or over a long term are more likely to have side effects.

-The less severe side effects experienced by some people include indigestion and other gut complaints, headaches, dizziness, and drowsiness.
+Less severe side effects experienced by some people include:

-Adverse events rarely associated with NSAIDs include problems with fluid retention, the kidneys, liver, or the heart and circulation.
+Adverse events rarely associated with NSAIDs include problems with:

-Rarely, the risk of heart attack and stroke is slightly increased by taking NSAIDs, although taking low-dose aspirin is not included in this risk.
+Also, the risk of heart attack and stroke is slightly increased by taking NSAIDs, although not when taking low-dose aspirin.

 Peptic ulcers and gastrointestinal bleeding

-Long-term or high-dose use of NSAIDs could also lead to ulcers developing in the gut known as peptic ulcers.
+Long-term or high-dose use of NSAIDs could also lead to ulcers developing in the gut, known as peptic ulcers.
 NSAIDs reduce the actions of prostaglandins, which reduces inflammation; however, prostaglandins also protect the stomach lining by helping it to produce mucus.
 In this way, NSAIDs leave the stomach open to the effects of acid.

-People who take NSAIDs for a long time, at high doses, or both should consult their doctor about ulcer prevention.
+People who take NSAIDs for a long time or at high doses should consult their doctor about ulcer prevention.
 One option is to take separate drugs that reduce acid production in the stomach.
 Using a different type of painkiller is another option.